 Having a child involves many new responsibilities.
-So many responsibilities, that it can get overwhelming at times.
+So many responsibilities that it can get overwhelming at times.
 One thing that is often neglected in this sea of chores is taking your baby to a dentist in St. Albert.
-However, just like you take them religiously to a pediatrician, taking him or her to the dentist should also be considered a priority, and in this article, you will find out why.
+However, just like you take them religiously to a pediatrician, taking him or her to a dentist should also be considered a priority.
+In this article, you will find out why.

-This is a fairly common question amongst new parents.
+This is a fairly common question among new parents.
 Why is it so important to take a baby to the dentist?
-The answer is that some dental conditions are seen in toddlers, that are not so well known by the general public, and only a kids dentist in St. Albert can diagnose them and treat them if needed.
-Your child’s oral health is not less important than his or her general health, and shouldn’t ever be neglected.
+The answer is that some dental conditions are seen in toddlers that are not so well known by the general public, and our kids dentist in St. Albert can diagnose them and treat them if needed.
+Your child’s oral health is not less important than their general health and shouldn’t ever be neglected.

-Once the parents decide to take their baby to the dentist, another question arises, which is “When is the right time to take them to a dental clinic?”
+Once the parents decide to take their baby to the dentist, another question arises: “When is the right time to take them to our dental clinic?”
 The answer is—once their first teeth have erupted.
 The sooner, the better.
-It is a good idea to take your child to a dentist near you as early as possible.
+It is a good idea to take your child to our dentist near you as early as possible.
 This will make your child develop trust towards their dentist, and at the following visits, they will feel more at ease.
 This will allow a more efficient and thorough examination.

-When you take your child to a dental clinic in St. Albert for the first time, the dentist will examine your child’s teeth, gums, bite and jaws.
-In some cases, a gentle cleaning may be required to remove some plaque or tartar, but this depends on what your dentist finds during the examination.
-After that, you will receive some counseling—tips, and techniques, in regard to how to take proper care of your child’s teeth.
+When you take your child to our dental clinic in St. Albert for the first time, our dentist will examine your child’s teeth, gums, bite and jaws.
+In some cases, a gentle cleaning may be required to remove some plaque or tartar, but this depends on what our dentist finds during the examination.
+After that, you will receive some counselling—tips, and techniques regarding properly caring for your child’s teeth.
 This is a perfect time to ask any questions you have.

 Oral health is a component of a child’s health that is sometimes overlooked.
-However, having good oral health habits from a very young age can ensure that your child will have strong and healthy teeth when he or she grows up.
-The ways in which you should take care of your child’s teeth depends on their age.
-For example, before a baby’s teeth have erupted, it is important to clean the gums twice a day with moist gauze to remove bacteria.
-When the child starts teething, the gums can become swollen and this causes some discomfort.
+However, good oral health habits from a very young age can ensure that your child will have strong and healthy teeth when growing up.
+How you should take care of your child’s teeth depends on their age.
+For example, before a baby’s teeth erupt, cleaning the gums twice a day with moist gauze is important to remove bacteria.
+When the child starts teething, the gums can become swollen, and this causes some discomfort.
 To give your baby some relief, use a chilled teething ring that helps reduce the inflammation.

 Once your child’s first teeth have erupted, you can start to gently brush them with a soft-bristled infant toothbrush and water.
-When they turn 3 years old, you may start to use a fluoridated toothpaste.
-From a young age, it is also important to avoid sugary drinks and foods, especially before bed to avoid tooth decay.
+When they turn 3 years old, they may use fluoridated toothpaste.
+It is also important to avoid sugary drinks and foods from a young age, especially before bed, to avoid tooth decay.

-When should you take them to the dentist again?
-Normally, children should go to the dentist every 6 months for their regular checkups, just like adults.
-These constant visits help identify any dental issues your child may have from very early stages; such as tooth decay or problems with their bite.
+When should you take them to our dentist again?
+Children should go to the dentist every 6 months for regular checkups, just like adults.
+These constant visits help identify any dental issues your child may have from very early stages, such as tooth decay or problems with their bite.
 Also, they help build trust between your child and the dentist, which is very important for all future visits.